Bunny Proofing Tips and Tricks

 Outdoor Carpeting is stain-resistant and water-proof.
 It can be a great material to cover carpets you don’t want your bunny eating.

 Photo Credit: Great Mats, Portable Horse Stall Mats.
-Horse stall mats can be a good, durable flooring to play on top of carpet you are trying to protect.
+Horse stall mats can be a good, durable flooring to put on top of the carpet you are trying to protect.

 Baseboards and Walls